Maslow's Hierarchy of Needs

 The most significant limitation of Maslow's theory concerns his methodology.
 Maslow formulated the characteristics of self-actualized individuals from undertaking a qualitative method called biographical analysis.

 He looked at the biographies and writings of 18 people he identified as being self-actualized.
 From these sources he developed a list of qualities that seemed characteristic of this specific group of people, as opposed to humanity in general.

-Furthermore, Maslow's biographical analysis focused on a biased sample of self-actualized individuals, promoninately limited to highly educated white males (such as Thomas Jefferson, Abraham Lincoln, Albert Einstein, Willliam James, Aldous Huxley, Gandhi, Beethoven).
+Furthermore, Maslow's biographical analysis focused on a biased sample of self-actualized individuals, prominently limited to highly educated white males (such as Thomas Jefferson, Abraham Lincoln, Albert Einstein, William James, Aldous Huxley, Gandhi, Beethoven).

 Although Maslow (1970) did study self-actualized females, such as Eleanor Roosevelt and Mother Teresa, they comprised a small proportion of his sample.
-This makes it difficult to generalise his theory to females and indviduals from lower social classes or different ethnicity.
+This makes it difficult to generalize his theory to females and individuals from lower social classes or different ethnicity.
 Thus questioning the population validity of Maslow's findings.

 Furthermore, it is extremely difficult to empirically test Maslow's concept of self-actualization in a way that causal relationships can be established.

 Another criticism concerns Maslow's assumption that the lower needs must be satisfied before a person can achieve their potential and self-actualize.
 This is not always the case, and therefore Maslow's hierarchy of needs in some aspects has been falsified.